 During the year ended December 31, 2016, the Company significantly reduced operating expenses through a systematic review of operations throughout the organization.
-As a result, the Company achieved a reduction in our weekly operating cash requirements of approximately 19% to \$80,253 (2015: \$98,699).
-The Strat Plan assumes the weekly cash requirement to remain steady through the year ending December 31, 2017.
+As a result, the Company achieved a reduction in its weekly operating cash requirements of approximately 19% to \$80,253 (2015: \$98,699).